 Patrick Mercer recalls a gruelling mountain assault by one of America’s most illustrious infantry units.
 My father fought throughout the Italian campaign and I can remember him saying to me, ‘It is the side which is less frightened who wins.’
 That is why I have chosen to base this article on Lloyd M Wells’s book […]

 A century ago, between 8 August and 11 November 1918, after four years of trench stalemate, the Allied armies on the Western Front went onto the offensive, broke through the enemy line, and maintained their advance for three months until the German Army had been brought to final defeat.
 How was it done?
 Debate has raged ever since about the combination of factors that delivered Allied victory in the autumn of 1918.

-Last month, we asked you to think of something appropriately witty for this image from our feature on the Battle of Tunis, 1943, published in the October issue of Military History Monthly.
+Last month, we asked you to think of something appropriately witty for this image from our feature on Roland at Roncesvalles, published in the November issue of Military History Monthly.
 We are delighted to announce the winners.
 WINNER ‘Charlemagne was really enjoying the new Van de Graaff generator he received for Christmas.’ — Francis Mulberry RUNNER […]

 William Kentridge’s The Head and the Load brings to light the experiences of 1.5 million African porters during the First World War.
 Seema Syeda reports.
 The past year has seen a whole raft of performance art, poignant memoir, and academic enquiry proliferate across the world stage in commemoration of the centenary of the end of the […]